picklesdoc/pickles/README.md

 Pickles
 =======

+## Currently looking for a new maintainer.
+Please contact me if you are interested in taking over this project.

 Pickles is an open source living documentation generator that works on feature files written in the Gherkin language, popularized in tools like Cucumber and SpecFlow.

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)